Okipa/laravel-brickables/README.md

 ### Query content bricks

-As brickables can specify the model they use, you should query content bricks and then cast them to their respective models:
+As each brickable can specify its own brick model, you should query content bricks and then cast them ito the model defined in their related brickable:

 ```php
 $rawBricks = Brick::where('model_type', Page::class)->where('model_id', 1)->where('brickable_type', OneTextColumn::class)->get();